Blog

 6. Send at the right time

-If you send your client feedback email too soon, they might not have had time to check out the product or receive the order.
-Send it too late and any thoughts or feelings they once had might be but a distant memory.
+If you send your client feedback email too soon, the recipient might not have had time to check out the product or receive the order.
+Send it too late and any thoughts or feelings they once had might be just a distant memory.
 Sending a feedback request 3 days after delivery is your best bet for getting a response.
 You’ll also want to consider which days of the week and times of the day your emails get the most opens.
 Studies have shown that emails sent between 10am and 12pm get the highest open rates!

 7. Estimate how long it will take